 Jane Clementi co-founded the Tyler Clementi Foundation alongside husband Joe because she wants to make sure that our society learns the consequences of discrimination and bullying, as she learned all too personally through the loss of her son.
 A native of New Jersey and devoted mother of three sons, Jane speaks passionately to parents and community leaders about the need to not merely “accept” or “tolerate” children who come out as LGBT, but to embrace them as wondrous creations of God.
 Jane, a registered nurse, speaks on the need for parents of LGBT children to come out and speak openly of the love they have for their children, and in doing so each one of us can impact the world around us and create accepting environments.
 Since losing Tyler, Jane’s spiritual journey has continued to carry and transform her in ways she never would have imagined.
 She left her church home of many years because she felt that while sitting in the pews of a church that condemned LGBT people she was herself a bystander to bullying.
 Jane leads an inspirational life through her unique experience which she shares with other parents, and speaks passionately about the need to divorce the concept of “sin” from homosexuality.
 She has made difficult choices in an impossible situation, and leads by example.
 She has spoken out in support of LGBT rights and the need for families and communities to embrace their LGBT populations.
-Jane has spoken at BNP Paribas Bank, the Federal Reserve Bank of New York, a variety of universities including The College of New Jersey, high schools and churches.
+Jane has spoken before the U.S. Congressional HELP Committee, the National Cathedral, and numerous other faith communities, colleges, universities, high schools, and work places.

 Laura Birk is the Vice President of Human Resources for Barilla America where she has been for over 9 years.
 Laura is responsible for all the talent management and people processes supporting the Americas business which includes the Canada, the U.S., Mexico and Brazil.
 She is a Board Member for the company, and has the pleasure to serve over 500 employees in the Americas.
 Laura’s leads a great team who has won several industry awards for wellness, employee benefits, and talent management and development activities.
 She received her degree from Drury University and prior to her current role, Laura spent 9 years at Morgan Stanley.